 Coffea arabica is the mother of all coffee trees.
 It obtained its name “Arabica” as it grew in the lower

-A few centuries later COFFEA is part of the Kingdom of Bahrain’s coffee culture.
+A few centuries later, COFFEA became an integral part of the Kingdom of Bahrain’s coffee culture.

-A point of reference for the local and international population of the Kingdom of Bahrain.
+A point of reference for the local and international population of the Kingdom of Bahrain, with its